History of St. Vincent's

 A Community Icon in the Making

 St. Vincent's Hospital opened its doors on June 28, 1905.
 By the end of the first day, more than 70 patients had been treated.
 Over the years, the hospital building was expanded and educational programs and patient services were added, including a School of Nursing and Allied Health and Medical Residency programs.
-Today, St. Vincent's continues its commitment to education in healthcare fields through programs offered at St. Vincent's College and St. Vincent's Medical Center's Graduate Medical Education Program.
+Today, St. Vincent's continues its commitment to education in healthcare fields through programs offered at St. Vincent's Medical Center's Graduate Medical Education Program.
 As more doctors joined the staff, the hospital added a fourth floor and side buildings to meet patient care demands.
 Many people in the community donated their hard-earned money to St. Vincent's, to help the hospital grow.